HEALING RECOVERY SPACES – AN ANTI-RACISM TRAINING

 - Includes negative, sudden and uncontrollable experiences, crisis or ongoing physical or psychological threat

-SAMHSA calles for cultural competence.
-All it takes to answer the call is a willingness to listen, learn, and evolve.
+SAMHSA calls for cultural competence.
+All it takes to answer the call is a willingness to listen, learn, and evolve

 How does racism threaten recovery?